BeardedPlatypus/unity-webgl-study-alpha/README.md

 # unity-webgl-study-alpha
-A unity WebGL study, focusing on creating a simple particle system visible in a react website.
+A unity WebGL study, focusing on visualising some simple data and integrating it into a react website.

 ## References